NobileDesigns-LLC/CorpWebsite/TrainingExamples.md

 <a id="module-1-accounting"></a>

 #### Accounting – email subject lines

+         Write 3 subject lines for an email to a client explaining their monthly financial report is ready for review.
+Make them clear and professional.

 ```markdown
       Write 3 subject lines for an email to a client explaining their monthly financial report is ready for review.
 Make them clear and professional.